taylorjdawson/Content/projects/Plasma MVP/JavaScript/Deposit Transaction/task.md

-## Blocks Object

-In order to store our created blocks on the Plasma chain, we need a `blocks` object to store these blocks.

-1. Define a `blocks` object in the constructor.

 ## Syncing a Deposit

 Now that we have an event listener for the `DepositCreated` event, we can add a deposit to the Plasma chain.